Best Phlebotomy Schools in New Hampshire

 • Visit the campus if possible to see the lab facilities.

-• Ask about job placement rates and employer partnerships.
+• Ask about employment outcomes.
+(Verify with the school) and employer partnerships.

 • Check total costs including books, lab fees, and certification test fees.